 Every swimmer knows that feeling in their body after a difficult practice, but they know very well the feeling they experience the next day at practice.
 This is commonly know as lactic acid.
 Lactic acid builds up in the muscles after strenuous exercise and leaves a burning sensation when the muscles are active.
 Many coaches, parents, and fellow team mate have different ways of recovery to prevent this lactic acid build up, ranging from how much sleep a swimmer should get each night to the perfect snack right after practice.
 But what are the best ways?
-Here are 10 ways to recover after practice:
+Original published 4/17

 - Sleep- Research shows that getting at least 8 hours helps the body recover fast and keeps it healthy.
 But another important thing that comes with sleep is a schedule.
 Make it a pattern to go to bed around the same time every night and wake up around the same time every morning.
 This will train the body to know when to recover and make it easier to recover.